victoriang555/victoriang555.github.io/_posts/2018-06-12-third-post.md

 ---
 layout: post
-title: Lessons Learned from Applying Machine Learning to Amazon's Pricing Structure
+title: Medical Attention Information Assistance- Predictive Perspective
 ---

-### Should I SeeK Medical Attention?
+### Should I Seek Medical Attention?

 Have you ever searched webmd or other related websites to determine whether your aches and pains were doctor's visit worthy?
 I have!
 If you have, have you noticed